-I've never been a big fan of the radish but this salad has helped changed my mind.
-They are not only color pleasing in this salad, but they also add great crunch and a little bit of spiciness.
+Radishes are not only color pleasing in this salad, but they also add great crunch and a little bit of spiciness.
 Radishes are quite healthy too!
 Vitamin C, potassium, calcium and fiber are just a few positive attributes of radishes.

 I also loved that I had a chance to use my fresh dill that I potted this year.
 This is the first time I've put dill into my potted herb garden.
-I LOVE the taste of fresh dill, and was glad to find a great recipe to use it in.
+I love the taste of fresh dill, and was glad to find a great recipe to use it in.

 Of course, this is a photo of my pots when I first planted them.
-They have really filled out in the past month!!
-Being able to grab whatever fresh herbs I want for cooking is one of the best things about summer!
+They have really filled out in the past month.
+Being able to grab whatever fresh herbs I want for cooking is one of the best things about summer.
 But if you don't have an herb garden, fresh dill is easy to find in the produce section of your grocery store too!

-Dilled Cucumber and Radish Salad
+Easy Dilled Cucumber and Radish Salad

 Ingredients

-- 1 large English cucumber, sliced
+- 1 large English cucumber, sliced (do not peel)

 - 2 cups sliced radishes